QuantitativeImagingLaboratory/assignment-1-sakhitha95/report.md

 find_optimal_threshold(self, hist):

 1. The list of the frequency of occurance of intensities in a image is taken as the input.
-2. sum of all the probabilities of the count of pixels with that intensity multiplied by that intensity for x in range(0,k/2).
+2. sum of all the probabilities of the count of pixels with that intensity multiplied by that intensity for x in range(0,threshold).
-3. sum of all the probabilities of the count of pixels with that intensity multiplied by that intensity for x in range(k/2,len(hist)).
+3. sum of all the probabilities of the count of pixels with that intensity multiplied by that intensity for x in range(thresholdlen(hist)).
 3. average of these two is taken as the final threshold
+4. The process is repeated untill the difference is equal to 0.

 Binary Image: